Restream/reindexer/float_vector.md

 Supported filtering operations on floating-point vector fields are `KNN`, `Empty`, and `Any`.
 It is not possible to use multiple `KNN` filters in a query, but it is possible to combine filtering by `KNN` and fulltext (see [here](hybrid.md)).

 Parameters set for a `KNN` query depend on the specific index type.
-It is required to specify `k` or `radius` (or both) for every index type. `k` is the maximum number of documents returned from the index for subsequent filtering.
+For bruteforce and `ivf` indexes, `k` or `radius` (or both) is required. `k` is the maximum number of documents returned from the index for subsequent filtering.
+For `hnsw`, `k` and `radius` may both be omitted to use [streaming KNN](#streaming-knn-hnsw) instead.

-In addition to the parameter `k` (or instead it), the query results can also be filtered by a `rank`-value using the parameter `radius`.
+In addition to the parameter `k` (or instead of it), the query results can also be filtered by a `rank`-value using the parameter `radius`.
 It's named so because, under the `L2`-metric, it restricts vectors from query result to a sphere of the specified radius.

 *Note: To avoid confusion, in case of `L2`-metric, for performance optimization, the ranks of vectors in the query result are actually squared distances to the query vector.
 Thus, while the parameter is called `radius`, the passed value is interpreted as the squared distance.*